 at the end of September.
 Colorama in late September and early October is when Mother Nature really shines with spectacular displays of color.
 In November, the opening of deer hunting season is practically an official holiday and an important part of our Northwoods heritage.

-Many of the reasons President Dwight D. Eisenhower was a regular Minocqua visitor both during and after his presidency are the same reasons visitors come here today.
+Many of the reasons President Dwight D. Eisenhower was a regular Minocqua visitor both during and after his presidency are the reasons visitors come here today.
 We offer the true getaway feel of God's Country along with the recreational amenities and services you want and expect.
 Whether you're here for a visit or here for a lifetime, thanks for choosing Minocqua!

 - - - - -